dmahan93/token-shift-gpt/README.md

     max_seq_len = 1024,
     depth = 12,
     ff_mult = 8,
+    # Either this for a static value
     use_discounted_cumsum = True,
     discounted_gamma = 0.9              # gamma factor for discount
+    # Or this for a learned value
+    use_learned_gamma = True
 )

 x = torch.randint(0, 256, (1, 1024))